idris-hackers/atom-language-idris/README.md

 Then you need an `apm install` from the `language-idris` folder to install the dependencies.

 Or you can execute `apm dev language-idris`.
-This will install the package in a separate directory and you need to start Atom in dev-mode to load the development packages.
+This will install the package in a separate directory and you need to start Atom in dev-mode to load the development packages (`atom -d your/folder`).